Please see monthly information below donations section.

 Click the link above to donate/pledge for this fiscal year 7/1/22 t0 to 6/30/23 or to purchase Giant grocery cards.
 Thank you.

 Click here to download your pledge card for 2022-2023, fill it out and save it to your computer.
 Email your pledge card to firstname.lastname@example.org.
-You can also print it, fill it out and bring it to service this coming Sunday or mail it to UUFP, 1565 S. Keim St, Pottstown, PA 19465.
+You can also print it, fill it out and bring it to service on Sunday, or mail it to UUFP, 1565 S. Keim St, Pottstown, PA 19465.
 Thank you.

 Donations are accepted throughout the year even though our formal pledge drive period is over.